andrewguillet/calculator/README.md

 # calculator

-Calculator app (help with chat GPT...)
+Calculator app (help with chat GPT...
+Wanted to know how code can be improve with IA)